carbeck/tagatibookg/README.md

 Installing
 ----------

-On Windows, you need to copy the `.ttf` files to `C:\Windows\Fonts`.
+On Windows, you need to copy the files `Tagati Book Regular G.ttf` and `Tagati Book Italic G.ttf` to `C:\Windows\Fonts`.
 In Linux, fonts installed on a per-user level exist in `~/.fonts`.

 Important Note
 --------------

 *Tagāti Book G* uses [SIL Graphite](http://graphite.sil.org) to manage all the nifty diacritic attachment and character reordering, not OpenType.
-This means, that the range of applications you can use the font in will be rather limited, unfortunately.
-You can't avoid tradeoffs unfortunately.
+This means that the range of applications you can use the font in will be rather limited, unfortunately.
+You can't avoid tradeoffs.